huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 Remember the four different cases your data could be in?
 Each will have a different loss function associated with it.

 Case 1: Pair of sentences and a label indicating how similar they are.
 The loss function optimizes such that (1) the sentences with the closest labels are near in the vector space, and (2) the sentences with the farthest labels are as far as possible.
 The loss function depends on the format of the label.
-If its an integer use [`ContrastiveLoss`](https://www.sbert.net/docs/package_reference/losses.html#contrastiveloss); if its a float you can use [`CosineSimilarityLoss`](https://www.sbert.net/docs/package_reference/losses.html#cosinesimilarityloss).
+If its an integer use [`ContrastiveLoss`](https://www.sbert.net/docs/package_reference/losses.html#contrastiveloss) or [`SoftmaxLoss`](https://www.sbert.net/docs/package_reference/losses.html#softmaxloss); if its a float you can use [`CosineSimilarityLoss`](https://www.sbert.net/docs/package_reference/losses.html#cosinesimilarityloss).

 Case 2: If we only had two similar sentences (two positives) with no labels, then we can use the [`MultipleNegativesRankingLoss`](https://www.sbert.net/docs/package_reference/losses.html#multiplenegativesrankingloss) function.
-The [`MegaBatchMarginLoss`](https://www.sbert.net/docs/package_reference/losses.html#megabatchmarginloss) can also be used and it would convert your examples to triplets `(anchor_i, positive_i, positive_j)` where `positive_j` serves as the negative.
+The [`MegaBatchMarginLoss`](https://www.sbert.net/docs/package_reference/losses.html#megabatchmarginloss) can also be used, and it would convert your examples to triplets `(anchor_i, positive_i, positive_j)` where `positive_j` serves as the negative.

 Case 3: When our example is a triplet of the form `[anchor, positive, negative]` and we have an integer label for each, a loss function optimizes the model so that the anchor and positive sentences are closer together in vector space than the anchor and negative sentences.
 We can use [`BatchHardTripletLoss`](https://www.sbert.net/docs/package_reference/losses.html#batchhardtripletloss), which requires the data to be labeled with integers (e.g., labels 1, 2, 3) assuming that samples with the same label are similar.
 Therefore, anchors and positives must have the same label, while negatives must have a different one.
 Alternatively, you can use [`BatchAllTripletLoss`](https://www.sbert.net/docs/package_reference/losses.html#batchalltripletloss), [`BatchHardSoftMarginTripletLoss`](https://www.sbert.net/docs/package_reference/loss.html#batchhardsoftmargintripletloss), or [`BatchSemiHardTripletLoss`](https://www.sbert.net/docs/package_reference/losses.html#batchsemihardtripletloss).
 The differences between them is beyond the scope of this tutorial, but can be reviewed in the Sentence Transformers documentation.